Study Abroad in Costa Rica

 Payments do not include: tuition (optional), some meals, personal spending money, and passport fees.

-The refund policy is explained on the study abroad application.
+The refund policy is explained on the study abroad application since payments are nonrefundable except for extremely extenuating circumstances.

 What are my options for paying for study abroad?